Testosterone Replacement Therapy (TRT)

 - AbbVie, formerly the research-pharmaceutical arm of giant Abbott Labs, has won FDA approval for AndroGel, available in doses of 40.5 mg or 20.25 mg of testosterone.
 The gel is available by prescription for home use.

 - Testim: Manufactured GlaxoSmithKline.
 Available in 5.0g containing 50 mg testosterone.

 - Axiron: Manufactured by Eli Lily.
 Alcohol-based 30mg testosterone solution designed for underarm application.

 - Men’s Health clinics continue to sprout up in city’s nationwide, offering prescriptions or onsite injections of testosterone cypionate, testosterone enanthate or testosterone propionate.

 - Transdermal testosterone: Approved testosterone patches available in the United States include Androderm (manufactured by Actavis) and Testoderm (Various manufacturers).

 While the FDA notes TRT therapy is not approved for men with low-T who do not have an associated medical condition, Men’s Health clinics and other questionable operators continue to prescribe testosterone as part of an anti-aging protocol.
-If you or someone you love has suffered heart problems while undergoing testosterone replacement therapy, contact the Law Offices of Jeffrey S. Glassman for a free and confidential consultation to discuss your rights.
+If you or someone you love has suffered heart problems while undergoing testosterone replacement therapy, contact Jeffrey Glassman Injury Lawyers for a free and confidential consultation to discuss your rights.